jsdoc2md/dmd/README.md

 *the file basename of a partial is significant - to override `main` the filename must be `main.hbs`.*

 ### Employ
-To use the overrides, pass their file names as options to dmd:
+To use the overrides, pass their file names as options to dmd (or [jsdoc-to-markdown](https://github.com/75lb/jsdoc-to-markdown) if you're using that):
 ```
 $ cat your-parsed-docs.json | dmd --partial custom/main.hbs --helper custom/generatedDate.js
 ```